heathhenley/heathhenley.github.io/content/posts/smart-pointer-pointers.md

 I find myself reviewing C++ smart pointer types over and over again.
 I guess for me, it’s just been one of those things that doesn’t stick, or perhaps I’ve only needed to use them infrequently enough to forget about them.
-So, here’s a note to myself, and anyone else dying to read about smart pointers in C++, with some examples.
-This is not something that a veteran “hardcore” C++ programmer will gain anything from reading.
+So, here’s a note to myself, and anyone else dying to read about smart pointers in C++.
+This is not something that a veteran "hardcore" C++ programmer will gain anything from reading.
 Though if you’re a a bit of a generalist like I am and you find yourself switching between projects and languages, maybe you’ll find this useful.
 Honestly, I’m hoping that through writing it up, I’ll never have to look it up again :)

 I must say, that all of the information below, including the examples, is summarized from the Microsoft C++ docs, in particular, the section on [Smart